Aerial view of the Chiang Mai property market. The city analyzed in the 2026 market breakdown

 What 18 Months and a 3.4 Million THB Walkout Actually Taught Me

 The single most useful piece of fieldwork I did was the unit I did not buy.
 A 3.4 million THB listing, well-photographed, well-located, presented to me as the obvious choice.
-Inside the deal sheet, buried under the price, sat a 340,000 THB agency-side fee that no one volunteered until I asked the third time.
+Inside the deal sheet, buried under the price, sat a 340,000 THB agency-side fee that only surfaced because I asked for the full deal sheet, and read every line.
 I walked.
 I went back to my spreadsheet.
 Six weeks later I closed on an 82-square-metre unit for 2.15 million THB in a building whose sinking-fund history I had already pulled, whose juristic person actually answered the phone, and whose foreign freehold quota had room.

 That is the Chiang Mai property market in 2026 in microcosm.
 The headline price is not the price.
 The carousel is not the building.
 The agent is not your underwriter.
 The 5-step protocol I now run on every unit before I let it onto a shortlist exists because of that 3.4 million THB walk.
 It checks sub-district fundamentals, building-level health, unit-level math, legal stack, and exit liquidity in that order.
 If any of the five fails, the unit is dead, no matter how good the photos look.
 The Thailand Underwriting Protocol PDF documents the full sequence.